petermarshall878/dev-fundamentals/HackerYou.md

 };
 ```

-## What does tree traversal look like?
+## What does a tree traversal look like?

 ```javascript
 Tree.prototype.traverse = function (callback) {